Hit and Run Driving Crimes in Phoenix

 - Suspension or Revocation of your Driver’s License

-What the Arizona Hit and Run Law Says
+What the Phoenix Hit and Run Law Says

 According to Arizona Revised Statute A.R.S.
 28-663, titled Duty to Give Information and Assistance, you are legally obligated to perform the following actions if you are involved in a car accident: